-Section 49.21: Conduct of Hearings
+Subsection 17: Conduct of Hearings

 - Hearings shall proceed generally as follows:

-- upon completion of presentation of the dean's witnesses, the respondent shall present his/her witnesses (either directly or through the Hearing Officer/Committee), and the dean shall have the right to question any witnesses;
+- upon completion of presentation of the Dean's witnesses, the respondent may present witnesses (either directly or through the Hearing Panel Chair/Hearing Officer), and the Dean shall have the right to question witnesses;

 - Consolidated Hearings

-Section 49.23: Disciplinary Records
+Subsection 18: Disciplinary Records

 - Disciplinary records shall be maintained as provided herein:

-- The university shall maintain a permanent disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of degree and/or withdrawal of diploma.
+- The University shall maintain a permanent disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of degree, and/or withdrawal of diploma.

-Section 49.25: Sanctions
+Section F. Sanctions

 - Sanctions that may be imposed include, but are not limited to:

-- Restitution or reimbursement.
-Reimbursement for damage to or misappropriation of university or individual property.
+- Restitution or reimbursement: Reimbursement for damage to or misappropriation of University or individual property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damages.

-- Suspension of rights and privileges.
-A student or organization may have specific privileges removed or restricted as a way to learn from the consequences of their behavior.
+- Suspension of rights and privileges: A student or organization may have specific privileges removed or restricted as a way to learn from the consequences of their behavior.
 During the period of suspension, the student or organization may be prohibited from participation in athletic or extracurricular activities; taking part in a registered student organization's activities and attending its meetings or functions; denial of use or access to facilities, living in on-campus housing or representing the University in any way.